Department or School Reorganization

 All such changes impact the Academic Program Catalog in CMS and may also impact curriculum articulation, academic advising, student records, admissions, and/or financial operations, data reporting requirements, academic scheduling and/or personnel management structures.
 Such changes require review, consultation and recommendation for approval by the following the process below (per University Policy S13-9 [pdf]).

-After the department name change has been approved in Curriculog, the department must submit the AAD Organizational Change Checklist to Academic Business and Strategic Operations (ABSO) and include a link to the completed/approved Curriculog form.
+After the department reorganization has been approved, the department must submit the AAD Organizational Change Checklist to Academic Business and Strategic Operations (ABSO).
 Implementing the name change will involve a series of tasks as outlined in the AAD Checklist.